OlivierSohn/hamazed/BACKLOG.md

-- when leaving the terminal game, restore console config.

 - command line arg for rectangle unit size (Client - OpenGL)
 - command line arg for screen size
 - command line arg for full screen -> adapt the logic because we can't guarantee that the screen size will be a multiple of unit size.

+- remove 'Info|' logs when running in the terminal?

 - Today all ' ' are (background) colored.
 We need 'transparentSpace':